-It was a rainy day and we’ve decided to hide from a bad weather in a museum.
+It was a rainy day and we’ve decided to hide from bad weather in a museum.

-Another beautiful place to go and see the beautiful panoramic view of the city – Park Hyatt.
-There are 3 options on top of the tower on the 60th floor and above.
+Another beautiful place to see the beautiful panoramic view of the city – Park Hyatt.
+There are 3 venues on top of the tower on the 30th floor and above.
 You can have a cocktail at the panoramic bar, have a tea or coffee at Patisserie or enjoy fine dining at the Living Room or Dining Room.

 22. Try Soju

 This is the most popular alcoholic beverage for Koreans.
 Depending on a brand and a type, alcohol may vary from 16.7% to 45 %, while 20% one is more common.